 Sometimes a varicocele can be diagnosed during a physical examination.
 A large varicocele may make the scrotum look lumpy so it resembles “a bag of worms” (see Figure 2).

-When varicocele symptoms are not clearly present, the abnormal flow of blood can often be detected with a noninvasive imaging exam called color flow ultrasound.
+When varicocele symptoms are not clearly present, the abnormal flow of blood can often be detected with a varicocele ultrasound, a noninvasive imaging exam called color flow ultrasound.
 Varicoceles also may be detected with a venogram – an x-ray in which a special dye is injected into the veins to “highlight” blood vessel abnormalities.

 What are my treatment options?

-In the United States, varicocele treatment has traditionally involved open surgery, usually performed by a urologic surgeon, or urologist.
+In the United States, varicocele treatment has traditionally involved open varicocele surgery, usually performed by a urologic surgeon, or urologist.
 In recent years, however, a safe and effective nonsurgical alternative called varicocele embolization is becoming the treatment of choice for many patients and their physicians.

 Unlike varicocele surgery, embolization requires no incision, stitches, or general anesthesia.
 In addition, embolization patients almost never require overnight admission to the hospital and several studies have shown that embolization is just as effective as surgery.
 Studies have also shown that embolization patients return to full activities in a day or two, but varicocele surgery patients may need to avoid strenuous activity for several days or even weeks.
 Some complications of varicocele surgery, such as hydrocele (fluid around that testicle) and infection are virtually unheard of after embolization.